SeRoGaTa/UFOs/README.md

 - Use and call of functions and variables.
 - The basic construction and formatting of a webpage in html.

+#### The problem with this webpage is that you need maybe more filters to really get what you want but also, add the ability to choose which filters to apply.
+Other way could be that you might add the filters directly to the top of the table to visually located them in the table easyer.

+#### Something else we could further develop are the following:

+- Add a word search for the comments, with this we could search for an specific word to retrieve the data.
+- Add some extract button to get the table and save it into a local file.
+-
 #### With this module I can say this will be very useful in the future when we want to show ours results from different types of analysis.

 #### You can locate the complete js and css files used in [Static Folder](https://github.com/SeRoGaTa/UFOs/tree/main/static) and all images used in the following folder [Images Folder](https://github.com/SeRoGaTa/UFOs/tree/main/images)